jdboyd-github/share-space/README.md

 # share-space
 ## Overview
-ShareSpace is a Social Media Web Application that allows users to create and like posts across the platform.
-This projected was created for a project in Introduction to Software Engineering (CSCI-4830).
+<p>ShareSpace is a Social Media Web Application that allows users to create and like posts across the platform.
+This projected was created for a project in Introduction to Software Engineering (CSCI-4830).</p>